The American Spectator

 The American Spectator is a conservative American magazine covering news and politics, edited by R. Emmett Tyrrell Jr. and published by the non-profit American Spectator Foundation.
 It was founded in 1967 by Tyrrell (the current editor-in-chief) and Wladyslaw Pleszczynski.

 The magazine has featured the writings of several authors such as Canadian Malcolm Gladwell, Greg Gutfeld and Dinesh D'Souza.
 Current frequently contributing writings include Daniel Flynn, Paul Kengor, Robert Stacy McCain, Scott McKay, George Neumayr, and George Parry.

 It gained popularity in the 1990s during its investigation of Bill Clinton under what became known as its Arkansas Project.
 During this same time period, The American Spectator received a $1.8 million donation from Richard Mellon Scaife.
-Despite this success, the magazine has not been able to maintain the circulation it reached at the time, and has been criticized for its editorial stances.
+Despite this success, the magazine has not been able to maintain the circulation it reached at the time.

 History

 The magazine American Spectator is published by the nonprofit media organization American Spectator Foundation.
 The foundation itself was founded in 1969, with "the stated goal of bringing quality journalism to the forefront of the national political conversation".

 The magazine's circulation increased tenfold during the investigation of Bill Clinton and Hillary Clinton under what became known as its "Arkansas Project".

 However, American political commentator Rush Limbaugh has been credited for the popularity of The American Spectator, due to his free promotion of the magazine and the paid advertisements on Limbaugh's radio and TV shows, which reached an audience of 20 million.

 Following financial shortfalls, including a resistance from Tyrell to have the Arkansas Project audited, The American Spectator was sold to George Gilder, leading to layoffs and a relocation to Great Barrington, Massachusetts.
 Circulation has not returned to the near 300,000 that the magazine saw during its investigation of the Clintons.